-Last year, the Duchenne Balloon was launched to raise awareness and money for education, and this year the campaign will be focused on Early Diagnosis programs: identifying and communicating early signs of Duchenne muscular dystrophy globally is the key to Early Diagnosis.
+This years’ campaign will be focused on Early Diagnosis programs: identifying and communicating early signs of Duchenne muscular dystrophy globally is the key to Early Diagnosis.

-Early Diagnosis in Duchenne Muscular Dystrophy
+Early Signs of Duchenne Muscular Dystrophy